 When I was developing a condo building in Miami, where my wife and I now live after years at sea, I wanted to create a livable rooftop with lush landscaping.
 Frustratingly, we were unable to convince the city building department, in 2004, that green roofs were insulation in and of themselves, so we were unable to have a grass roof.
 I realized, however, that the roof surface area of a condo tower was a much lower percentage of the building surface area than the walls themselves.
 Therefore I began a search for large lightweight planters that had a high ratio of surface area to weight to use both on the roof and balconies.

 At the same time, I wanted to avoid problems associated with built-in concrete planters located on the roof, such as leaking and creating expensive structural damage to the building.In addition to being immovable, there are limitations on where built-in planters can be located, they are impractical on cantilevered balconies, and they impart heaviness to the building design that I wanted to avoid.

 While lots of great looking pots exist, large surface area planters were scarce.
 Also, as I was soon to learn, pots had serious drawbacks for use up on buildings, especially on sunny south and west facing exposures.
 As I proceeded through the sourcing process, I eventually assembled a list of attributes that I felt was important in these planters:

-Ultimately, I could not find what I was looking for, so I started my own design and manufacturing company to create customizable planters to address all these issues.
+Ultimately, I could not find what I was looking for, so I started my own design and manufacturing company to create customizable planters and created 6 proprietary aluminum extrusions, including the Mariner leg used as our trademark, to address all these issues.